 ACKNOWLEDGMENTS

 We thank Jessica Côte for helpful discussions on the methods and David Field for helpful comments on the manuscript.
 This project has received funding from the European Research Council (ERC) under the European Union’s horizon 2020 research and innovation program (grant agreement No ERC-CoG-2015-681484-ANGI) awarded to BP.
 This work was supported by funding from the French “Agence Nationale de la Recherche” (ANR-13-JSV7-0002 “CAPA”) to BP.
 This project was also supported by the ANR funded French Laboratory of Excellence projects “LABEX TULIP” and “LABEX CEBA” (ANR-10-LABX-41, ANR-10-LABX-25-01).

-TABLE 1
+Version 3 of this preprint has been peer-reviewed and recommended by Peer Community In Evolutionary Biology (https://doi.org/10.24072/pci.evolbiol.100097)".
+We thank the PCI recommender Emmanuelle Porcher, and three reviewers: Santiago C. Gonzalez-Martinez, Sophie Karrenberg, and an anonymous reviewer for helpful comments.

+Conflict of interest disclosure

+The authors of this preprint declare that they have no financial conflict of interest with the content of this article.
+BP is one of the PCI Evol Biol recommenders

+TABLE 1.
+Effects of subspecies and populations on phenotypic traits.

-a) R² and P-value from hierarchical generalized linear models (GLM) with subspecies alone and populations nested in subspeciesb) Likelihood Ratio Tests (LRT) comparing the maximum-likelihood fit between a model where populations were pooled and a model estimating the effect of the population of origin.
+a) R² and P-value from hierarchical generalized linear models (GLM) with subspecies alone and populations nested in subspecies. b) Likelihood Ratio Tests (LRT) comparing the maximum-likelihood fit between a model where populations were pooled and a model estimating the effect of the population of origin.
 A significant P- value means the model including populations effect fitted the data better than the null model.
 Significant results (P-value < 0.05) are in bold.